 Why Parents Need to Understand Right Brain Education

 Right brain education is more than simply sending your child to attend classes and practicing right brain activities at home.
-I’ve written before that right brain education is not just a program, it is a philosophy – a way of life.
 In order to develop and open up your child’s right brain, you need to examine your child’s heart.
 If you do not communicate to your child’s heart, it doesn’t matter how hard you work to develop your child’s right brain – the program will fail.
 This is why parents must understand the basic fundamentals of right brain education.

 Earlier we mentioned the importance of communication for success in life.
 Communication between parent and child is important for the success of right brain education.
 Communication between parent and child when your baby is in the womb.
 Communication is not only between mother and baby – every family member plays an important role.
 Parents must make sure they communicate well to their children so that their children’s hearts are open to learn.
 If your child’s heart is not open, then sending your child for right brain classes is a waste of time.